Chinsusu/AI_Youtube_Project/README.md

    - `pip install -r requirements.txt`
 2. Run the app:
    - `python main.py`
-3. Paste a YouTube URL and click `Add` or `Open`.
+3. Paste a YouTube URL and click `Open` to launch the browser immediately.
    - Use `Import List` to load URLs from a `.txt` file (one per line).
-   - Select an item in the list and click `Open` to launch the browser and load the link.
+You can select a list item and click `Open` as well.
    - Use `Play/Pause/Next` to control playback in the opened browser.
 Use `Auto-skip ads` to automatically skip or accelerate ads.

 Notes: